Join Drexel Hillel for a FREE 10-Day Trip to Israel

 STEP 3: A 30 minute in-person interview with Hillel staff

 One of your Hillel staff members will be in touch to schedule your interview, this interview helps us to confirm your eligibility for the trip and get to know you!

 STEP 4: Wait to hear if you are offered a seat on this round or if you have been waitlisted

-Initial trip offers will be made with about 60 days
+Initial trip offers will be made within about 60 days

 • When is the trip?

-All buses will travel during break dates for the respective schools .
-We will share information about the exact dates as soon as we have it (though this will likely not be before registration), you are encouraged to register for Birthright even if you aren't sure that the dates will work for you for this round (students who register but are unable to attend because of date conflicts, because they are waitlisted, or for other reasons are given priority registration for the next round).
-For information about the Penn and Temple buses please contact firstname.lastname@example.org or email@example.com
+All of the Drexel Hillel buses will travel during Drexel break dates.
+We will share information about the exact dates as soon as we have it (though this will usually not be before registration has closed), you are encouraged to register for Birthright even if you aren't sure that the dates will work for you for this round (students who register but are unable to attend because of date conflicts, because they are waitlisted, or for other reasons are given priority registration for the next round).

 • What if I sign up and then I can’t go?